malcolmlett/malcolmlett.github.io/Human-Phenomena.md

 Inhibiting thoughts: I have a learned habit of turning on the tap too early while brushing my teeth.
 I consciously counteract this my noticing that I have turned it on too soon, turning it off, and then holding onto a thought that counteracts the ongoing desire to turn it back on.
 In my case, I can actually still feel the ongoing impulse or urge, but it's not via the Conscious Feedback loop - more like a different sense.
 So it probably doesn't emit any further events into WM.
 Mind you, in this case, it probably never made it into WM in the first place.
 Not until I noticed I'd done an action I didn't want to do.
 * Processors can emit events that are subsequently used to counteract or attenuate events from other processors.

+## The Double-checking Brain
+Our brain doesn't just produce a result and then act on it.
+It is continually double checking itself.

+The other day I used the wrong word in a conversation, potentially leading to an embarrassing situation.
+I knew immediately as the word exited my mouth.
+But why did I make a mistake in the first place?

+Our brains are not accurate computing engines, but flaky guessing machines.
+We continually take short cuts, bedstraw its efficient to do so.
+Our internal brain processors that produce language primarily work automatically.
+We can analyse each word consciously before speaking it, if we wish.
+And sometimes we do - you know when someone does that, because they talk slower.
+But mostly we trust that our subconscious will produce the right result and allow the words to flow straight out our mouths without checking them.

+But that's not the end of the story.
+We're listening in on ourselves.
+In a conversation we use that to build a mental model of the other person's state of mind.
+Or perhaps we just care about speaking in a particular way, and so we listen in and analyse the speech for mistakes.

+When people get brain damage in the region of the brain devoted to understanding spoken language, they lose the ability to understand their own speech.
+They can still generate language and talk, but cannot double check what they are saying.
+These people talk in long drawn out sentences with many mistakes.

+Every part of our brain is unreliable.
+So our brain employs an architecture of continually double and triple checking checking itself, at each step of the way, and then listening/watching the final output, and of the resultant consequences.
+Sometimes a single action has gone through many layers of double checking.
+Many of those layers of double checking can be enabled/disabled through conscious thought.
+This explains the smooth transition when learning a new skill, from having to consciously orchestrate every step, to gradually allowing our automated systems to take over as we observe that they are doing a good enough job.

+I suspect these sorts of trust-and-act-then-double-check mechanisms are there throughout the brain, across many layers.

+Curiously, this also explains so much of human behavior - it's such a normal human thing to make mistakes and correct ourselves; it's one of those uncanny valley things with robots that don't make mistakes.